-Luciano Pietronero: I'm a little embarrassed to hear that this ACDM cannot be ruled out or can be ruled out.
+Luciano Pietronero: I'm a little embarrassed to hear that this $\Lambda \text{CDM}$ cannot be ruled out or can be ruled out.
 It looks to me that we are not in presence of a theory.
 We are in presence of a filthy scheme in which we have a large number of parameters and a large number of assumptions and at any moment we are allowed to pick new effects, scale corrections bias and so on.
 And out of this incredible soup, then we say nothing is excluded but, if this is so, Ruth, this means nothing.
 This contains zero information so the information exists only if you get into something very clearly.
 Otherwise, if it doesn't fit, you add bias.
 You add this, you add that and you define bias as the difference between experiment and theory.
-As dark matter is also the difference between experiment and theory.
 So, I would like to push the discussion into something which is absolutely outside the prediction of whatever this blob is.
 Otherwise, it's useless.

 Ruth Durrer: Just a quick answer to why I think on small scales, the physics is too complicated.
-There are too many effects that you cannot really use to rule out ACDM.
+There are too many effects that you cannot really use to rule out $\Lambda$ CDM.
 So go to someplace where the physics is more simple.